Rfam/rfam-docs/docs/source/rfam-cloud.rst

 The output files (``species``, ``outlist``, and ``taxonomy``) should be used to determine the gathering threshold for this family (the bit score of the last true positive hit).

 ..
 NOTE::
-  For detailed instructions, see :ref:`choosing-gathering-threshold:Choosing gathering threshold`.
+  For detailed instructions on how to select the threshold, see :ref:`choosing-gathering-threshold:Choosing gathering threshold`.

 5. Add sequences to SEED (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^